This account was originally published in 2015 and has been updated for accuracy.

-When a tornado touched down in Moore, Okla,. around 6:30 last night, ending this year's unusually slow start to tornado season, one Moore resident and her beloved pets were safe inside their Survive-a-Storm shelter installed just hours before the tornado hit.
-While sitting there, Safe Inside Survive-a-Storm Shelter Extreme, she couldn't help but be thankful the install team came when they did.
-Although some weather pros warned that tornadoes might be in the weather picture yesterday, no tornado warning was issued for Moore before the tornado hit last night.
-The F1 tornado devastated a trailer park near the Tulsa suburb of Sand Springs, left one dead, sent nine to the hospital, and left more than 20,000 residents without power this morning.
+When a tornado touched down in Moore, Okla,. around 6:30 pm on a March evening in 2015, it ended the year's unusually slow start to tornado season.
+One Moore resident and her beloved pets were safe inside their Survive-A-Storm shelter installed just hours before the tornado hit.
+While sitting there inside her Survive-A-Storm Extreme Shelter, she couldn't help but be thankful the install team came when they did.
+Although some weather pros warned that tornadoes might be in the weather picture that day, no tornado warning was issued for Moore before the tornado hit that night.
+The F1 tornado devastated a trailer park near the Tulsa suburb of Sand Springs, left one dead, sent nine to the hospital, and left more than 20,000 residents without power the next morning.

-Protected by their newly-installed storm shelter, customers find themselves Safe Inside Survive-a-Storm Shelter!Moore resident Melanie Ross Douvillier and her two dogs weathered the storm — which damaged buildings, tore off roofs and left debris strewn across roads — safe inside their Survive-a-Storm shelter installed just three hours before the tornado hit.
-The process took just two and a half hours and left them safe, dry and grateful for the protection.
-Here's her story, which she shared on the Survive-a-Storm Shelters Facebook page last night:
+Moore resident Melanie Ross Douvillier and her two dogs weathered the storm safely inside their Survive-A-Storm shelter, installed just three hours before the tornado hit.
+The storm damaged buildings, tore off roofs, and left debris strewn across roads.
+The installation process took just two and a half hours and left them safe, dry, and grateful for the protection.
+Here's her story, which she shared on social media, along with these photos:

-"Just had my Survive-A-Storm shelter installed at 3pm today!
+"Just had my Survive-A-Storm shelter installed at 3 pm today!
 (Was picked out of the Moore, OK lottery for a free shelter), NEVER thought I would be in it 3 hours later!
 I live off 19th and Eastern in Moore.
-My dogs posing in the shelter!”Melanie’s comment prompted this March 26 response from Michelle DePorter, another satisfied Survive-a-Storm Shelters customer who hunkered down in her ShelterCube Extreme during last night’s storm:
+My dogs posing in the shelter!"